LSAT For Dummies

 If you get stuck, guess and move on.

-Take an occasional short break (no more than 30 seconds, though).
+Take an occasional short break (no more than ten seconds, though).

 After the test:

-If you want to cancel your score, do it before you leave the test center or within nine days of your test date.
+If you want to cancel your score (only if you have a really good reason), do it before you leave the test center or within six days of your test date.

-Wait for your score to arrive; use this time to research law schools or do something fun.
+Wait for your score to arrive; use this time to research law schools or work on other application components such as crafting a personal statement or requesting reference letters.

 Repeat the LSAT if necessary.

-Tips for Taking the LSAT Analytical Reasoning Section
+Tips for the on Analytical Reasoning Section of the LSAT

 Work one problem at a time; work the whole problem, and then move on to the next one.